phalcon-orphanage/docs/en/reference/di.rst

 This way of working gives us many advantages:

 * We can replace a component by one created by ourselves or a third party one easily.
-* We have full control of the object initialization, allowing us to set this objects, as you need before delivery them to components.
+* We have full control of the object initialization, allowing us to set these objects, as you need before delivery them to components.
 * We can get global instances of components in a structured and unified way

 Services can be registered using several types of definitions: